You are the boss of your search; congrats!

 Your Pitch for Your Network’s Use:

 Create a quick summary to share with your contacts.
-Asking your network to ‘keep an eye out for a sales gig’ with you in mind is not likely to get you anywhere.
+Asking your network to ‘keep an eye out for senior product roles’ with you in mind is not likely to get you anywhere.
 Instead, send your network an email with a blurb about you to use for making intros and suggesting your candidacy to others.
 Be clear about positions you are interested in exploring; and keep it positive.
 I.e.:

-After X years of driving new business, launching new products, and scaling the West Coast sales team for X Company; I’ve decided to start searching for a new role.
+After X years of leading product strategy and growing the machine learning functionality for X Company; I’ve decided to start searching for a new role.
 This is a bittersweet decision taken with careful evaluation – my experience to date has sharpened my leadership capabilities, enabled me to evolve from employee 10 to employee 150 with a team built from the ground up.
 I’ve worked at, and further enriched my passion for next gen technologies that depend on machine learning/AI to make our workforce more efficient.

 I’m excited to look at the sea of opportunities and secure a new gig!
 If you could keep your eyes and ears peeled for me, I would greatly appreciate it.
 Should you come across an opportunity that aligns with my interests and skill sets, please let me know or feel free to introduce me directly.
 Here is a drafted blurb on my expertise (and resume attached) to make potential introductions easy for you: